teofum/slang/README.md

 ### Labels

-Labels are used for jump instructions, and may be any string including alphanumeric characters (upper and lowercase) and underscores.
-Conventionally, a single uppercase letter is used.
+Labels are used for jump instructions, and take the form `Ax, Bx, Cx, Dx, Ex` where `x` is a positive integer greater than or equal to one.

 ### Instructions